-OPR STSSN Coordination Team: A team of OPR staff who jointly coordinate the National STSSN.
-The team is composed of the National Sea Turtle Coordinator, National Veterinary Medical Officer, DWH Sea Turtle Early Restoration Program Coordinator, and STSSN Database Coordinator.
+OPR STSSN Coordination Team: A team of OPR staff who jointly coordinate the STSSN.
+The team is composed of the NMFS Sea Turtle Coordinator, Veterinary Medical Officer, and STSSN Database Coordinator.

 Regional Coordinator: A NOAA employee who provides oversight over the STSSN in a particular region, when the regional network structure consists of State Liaisons instead of State Coordinators.
-Currently, the Greater Atlantic Region has a formal Regional Coordinator.
+The Greater Atlantic Region has a Regional Coordinator.